isomerpages/nlb-reference/_singapore-people/A to H/chua-ek-kay.md

 Includes a concise introduction to Chua as a Singaporean artist, an artist’s statement, and a brief timeline of key events in his career such as major solo and group exhibitions; accompanied by colour reproductions of three of his works: Backyard of an Old Shop House (1988), Lotus Pond—Space of Stillness Beyond (1996), and Dream of Borobudur (1996).

 * Kwok, K. C. (1996).
-[Channels & confluences: A history of Singapore art](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=7628104).
+[Channels &amp; confluences: A history of Singapore art](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=7628104).
 Singapore: Singapore Art Museum, National Heritage Board.
 Call no.: RSING 709.5957 KWO

 Briefly references Chua as a member of a new faction of Singaporean ink painters who, in evincing a preference for regional/local subject material and an intercultural orientation, further the work of their spiritual forebears such as Chen Chong Swee.
 Chua’s Corner House (1988) is reproduced here in colour to endorse Kwok’s thesis.